 “As His divine power has given to us all things that pertain to life and godliness, through the knowledge of Him who called us by glory and virtue.”

 Again, this is God’s virtue.
 God calls us by His virtue.
-He calls us by virtue of His excellence.
+He calls us by His excellence.
 Every Christian possesses nobility, excellence, and virtue because of His call.

 It is a fact that every believer holds a status before God.